ScottMonaghan/Star_Wars_Fall_of_the_Jedi.mrpitiful_fan_edit/readme.md

 To get this whole thing to work, I have a single reference frame in video track 3 of Alignment Sequences of the exact point when the Star Wars logo first appears.
 As long as you align the clip in video track 2 to match the reference frame perfectly, the edits for the whole movie should be correct.

 #### Here's what we need to do:
-1. Expand the "Episode I" folder under the "Source" folder in the Project window.
+1. Expand the "Episode I" folder under the "Source" folder in the Project window
 2. Double Click on "Episode I Alignment Sequence"
   ![Alignment Sequence in Project Window](http://imgur.com/lw4Wuo3.png)
 3. In the Sequence pane target the V3 track